marciof/tools/README.md

 # To Do #

-- Simplify error handling for readability?
-- Add a license, MIT?
 - Split plugins into input and output?
 To simplify and to avoid having to memory allocate outputs.
 - Code coverage.
 - Profile each change.